 The Viking Foundation of Lincoln of Lincoln is a benevolent entity established to help people.
 Following a long Eggland family tradition, the Foundation seeks to provide financial assistance to young people and families.
-This support will only be provided to other 501(c)(3) organizations in three counties in Nebraska (Lancaster), Iowa (Polk) and Colorado (Denver) in the form of modest need-based grants directed to individuals (especially children) and families challenged with education, poverty, housing, gender, mental and physical health, and other issues.
+This support will normally be provided to other 501(c)(3) organizations in the Lincoln, Nebraska, Des Moines, Iowa and Denver, Colorado metropolitan areas in the form of modest need-based grants directed to individuals and families challenged with education, poverty, housing, gender, mental and physical health, and other issues.
 The areas of support and core values will be sustained in perpetuity, unchanged by future Boards of Directors of the Foundation.
 The Foundation's objective is to remain as flexible and creative as possible, in the context of the mission, regarding the nature, size and purpose of the grants awarded.

 To help understand the Foundation's objectives, a few hypothetical examples are listed below to demonstrate the Foundation's commitment to flexibility and creativity.
 These examples also show scenarios deemed worthy of funding: